lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 This works as a useful lookup table for some automatic and manual processes.

 ---------
-# Basic functions
+# Core functions
-The core of a function library is a collection of essential functions to perform basic operations for the generation of phenotypes.
-Each function type has a number of
+A GenoMus Function Library must include a collection of essential functions to perform basic operations for the generation of phenotypes.
+For each function type, the library has an identity function and other additional functions dedicated to the fundamental manipulations of that data category.

+This set of core functions are identified with the first index numbers of the library.

 ---------
 ## Identity functions